 Find issues in projects that are led by a specific user.
 You can optionally specify a user, or if the user is omitted, the current user will be used.

-If you are not logged in to Jira, a user must be specified.
+Note that if you are not logged in to Jira, a user must be specified.